 By the way, if you’re not sure what a “splitter” is, then make sure to check out Dave Killoran’s post that breaks it all down: What are Splitters, Reverse Splitters, and Super Splitters?
 And, if you know what all of those terms are and know you are actually a Reverse Splitter, see our article about Reverse Splitter Friendly schools.

-What I have done here is try to create an index number that incorporates information to answer questions posed at the beginning of the post.
-Both that index and the data used to compute it are found in the table below.
-I have to stress that because there is so little data available – and especially little data available on URM applicants – the following applies to non-URM applicants only, and is based entirely on non-URM applicant data.
-I unfortunately had to exclude URM data because it can really skew the overall picture.
-I also excluded any schools for which I did not feel that I had sufficient data-points for analysis.
-Just to break down the categories for you:
+What I have done here is try to create an index number that incorporates information to answer our questions.
+The table below shows the index and the data used to compute it.
+I have to stress that because there is so little data available, and especially little data available on URM applicants, the following applies to non-URM applicants only.
+It is based entirely on non-URM applicant data.
+Unfortunately, I had to exclude URM data because it can really skew the overall picture.
+I also excluded any schools I did not feel that I had sufficient data-points for analysis.

-LSAT Bump: This is a number from my own regression analysis, and indicates the % increase in the likelihood of admission for each additional LSAT point an applicant has.
+- LSAT Bump.
+A number from my own regression analysis, and indicates the % increase in the likelihood of admission for each additional LSAT point an applicant has.

-GPA Bump: This is the GPA equivalent of the LSAT bump (the % increase for each .10 GPA).
+- GPA Bump.
+The GPA equivalent of the LSAT bump (the % increase for each .10 GPA).

-LSAT/GPA Differential: This is the LSAT Bump divided by the GPA Bump, to give us a measure of the relative importance of the two.
+- LSAT/GPA Differential.
+To measure the relative importance of the two, we divide the LSAT Bump by the GPA Bump.
 The higher the number, the more relative weight the LSAT has.

-Non-Splitter GPA: This is the average GPA of admitted non-splitter applicants.
+- Non-Splitter GPA.The average GPA of admitted non-splitter applicants.

-Splitter GPA: This is the average GPA of admitted splitter applicants.
+- Splitter GPA.
+The average GPA of admitted splitter applicants.

-GPA Differential: This is simply the difference between the previous two categories, and gives an indication of how much lower on GPA a school will go compared with its average in order to chase high LSAT scores.
+- GPA Differential.
+Simply put, this is the difference between the previous two categories, and gives an indication of how much lower on GPA a school will go compared with its average in order to chase high LSAT scores.

-Splitter Success: This is the % of splitter applicants in the data who were accepted.
+- Splitter Success. % of splitter applicants in the data who were accepted.

-Non-Splitter Success: This is the % of the non-splitter applicants in the data who were accepted.
+- Non-Splitter Success. % of the non-splitter applicants in the data who were accepted.

 The mean index number for the schools included is 1.85, so I set that as a benchmark, and then broke the schools down into five categories:

 Very Splitter Friendly: These schools have an index number that is more than two standard deviations above the mean.
-(Dark Green)
+(Blue)

 Splitter Friendly: These schools have an index number that is between one and two standard deviations above mean.
-(Light Green)
+(Green)

 Neutral-Friendly: These schools have an index number that is between the mean and one standard deviation above.